Agent-Centric Relation Graph for Object Visual Navigation: Proposed Method

-\ The pretraining process is mainly divided into two parts.
-At first, we pretrain the depth estimation model to obtain the depth map of the observation.
-We find that directly training the depth estimation model is difficult to converge and achieve accurate depth features in training navigation models.
-In our method, it would provide huge noise if we utilize the above depth features when training ATDRG, and thus influencing the accuracy of the decision-making process.
-Therefore, we use offline data to pretrain the depth estimation model and then generate a depth dataset for offline scene data in AI2-Thor.
-With this model, ATDRG can be fed with accurate depth maps of the observations.
+The pretraining process is mainly divided into two parts, as shown in \cref{Pretrain}.
+At first, we pretrain the depth estimation model SARPN \cite{DBLP:conf/ijcai/ChenCZ19} to obtain the depth map $D$ of the observation.
+We find it difficult for the depth estimation module to converge if training the depth estimation model and navigation model simultaneously.
+In our method, it would provide huge noise if we utilize the above unconverged depth feature when training ATDRG, thus degrading the accuracy of the decision-making process.
+Therefore, we use offline ground truth data to pretrain the SARPN model and generate a pseudo depth dataset for offline scene data in AI2-THOR.
+With this model, ATDRG can be fed with pseudo-accurate observation depth maps.

 Secondly, we pretrain the transformer in this work.
-According to \cite{du2021vtnet}, directly feeding the decoded representation from the transformer to a navigation network would fail to learn a successful navigation policy.
+According to \cite{DBLP:conf/iclr/DuY021}, directly feeding the decoded representation from the transformer to a navigation network would fail to learn a successful navigation policy.
 The main reason is that training a deep transformer is very difficult, especially when a weak reward from reinforcement learning is given as the supervision signal.
-Therefore, the decoded features might be uninformative and confuse the agent.
-In this paper, we pretrain the transformer network to solve the difficulties of bridging training deep transformer modules and the inability to learn successful strategies.
-Specifically, we utilize the Dijkstra's Shortest Path First algorithm to produce expert actions.
-Then, expert actions are used to perform imitation learning, thus guiding the transformer to learn the representation in the pretraining stage.
+Therefore, the decoded feature might be uninformative and confuse the agent.
+In this paper, we pretrain the transformer network to solve the difficulties of the transformer failing to converge.
+Specifically, we utilize Dijkstra's Shortest Path First algorithm to generate expert actions and then skip the graph module to directly incorporate global features into the transformer for learning visual representation.
+Then, expert actions are as supervised signals, thus guiding the transformer to learn a better representation.